Community of practice

-The New Models Community of Practice (CoP) sits within the London Mental Health Transformation programme of TPHC.
-The CoP was established in October 2020 to bring together London’s mental health leaders across different sectors and organisations including mental health providers, commissioners, ICS transformation leads, voluntary care sector and people with lived experience.
+The Advancing Mental Health Equalities Community of Practice (CoP) sits within TPHC’s Mental Health Transformation programme, and is part of a wider Advancing Mental Health Equalities in London programme.
+The CoP was established in October 2020 to bring together London’s mental health leaders across different sectors and organisations including mental health providers, commissioners, clinical experts, ICS transformation leads, voluntary care sector and people with lived experience.

-All CoP meetings in 2022 focused on the Care Programme Approach transformation and in consultation with our CoP members, it was agreed that the focus of our quarterly meetings in 2023 will be around addressing health inequalities in community mental health transformation.
+Our Community of Practice is a collaborative pan-London forum that meets quarterly.
+In September 2022, in consultation with our CoP members, it was agreed that the focus of our quarterly meetings will be around advancing mental health equalities.

 Resources

-Working with the CoP membership, TPHC aims to develop a suite of resources and support materials based on each of the focus topics to support the transformation of community mental health services.
-Please click on the link below to view these:
+Working with the CoP membership, TPHC aims to develop a suite of resources and support materials based on each of the focus topics.
+In 2022, COP meetings focused on the Care Programme Approach transformation, browse the meeting resources below.

 Care Programme Approach Transformation